Getquin Review 2026: Still the Best “Free” Portfolio Tracker for European Investors?

 - Portfolio: Gives you a graph of your portfolio’s overall performance and your positions.

-- Sales: Which positions you have closed over the portfolio’s lifetime.
+- Sales: Which positions have you closed over the portfolio’s lifetime?
 This view is minified.

 - Performance: How well your portfolio performed over a given time period.